rapodaca/dialect/src/manuscript.md

 To support the construction of a DS, eligible atoms carry a `selected` boolean attribute.
 Setting this attribute to `true`, adds the atom to the DS.
 Otherwise, the atom is excluded from the DS.
 All ineligible atoms are excluded from the DS.

+A bond will be added to the DS only if both of the following two conditions are met: (a) both terminals are selected; and (b) the bond itself is elided.
+No other bond will be added to the DS.

+A filled DS can be emptied through a two-step process of *deselection*.
+First, a perfect matching over the DS is found.
+Next, each matched edge is replaced by a double bond.
+Because the presence of a filled DS implies a perfect matching over it, kekulization always succeeds.

+[Figure: deselection]

+The opposite operation can be accomplished with a *selection algorithm*.
+A selection algorithm selects two or more eligible atoms, thereby adding them to the DS.
+The only requirement for a selection algorithm is that the resulting DS must have a perfect matching.
+Depending on the application, other criteria may be applied.
+For example, a selection algorithm can restrict candidate atoms to those found in cycles.
+Electron-counting techniques can also be introduced to approximate the chemical concept of "aromaticity."
+A double bond between two selected atoms may or may not be elided, depending on the application.

+[Figure: selection algorithm]

 # Syntax

 \[TODO\]